manufacturedba/git-class/README.md

 # git-class
-git do | git do --not
+git do | git do --notfdsafds